StevenClontz/prof.clontz.org/classes/2019/01/ma437/index.md

 The other three specifications are achieved based upon success on assessments given periodically during the course:

-- Thurs Feb 7
+- Thurs Feb 14
-- Thurs Mar 7
+- Thurs Mar 14
-- Thurs Apr 4
+- Thurs Apr 11
-- Final Exam (May, TBA)
+- Tues Apr 30, 6pm-8pm (Final Exam)

 Assessments are cumulative; however, only sections that have not already been Mastered need be attempted (see below).